vedmahajan123/Prodigy-Infotech/README.md

 # Task-01: Data Visualization (Prodigy Infotech Internship)
+This repository contains my submission for Task 01 of the Data Science Internship at Prodigy Infotech.
+Through this task, I explored data visualization techniques using a real-world population dataset from the World Bank.
 ## 📌 Objective
 The objective of this task is to visualize the distribution of a categorical or continuous variable using a bar chart or histogram.
 This helps in understanding the data's structure and distribution patterns.